ssomers/Bron-Kerbosch/README.md

 ### Results
 * In Java, simpler multi-threading goes a long way, and more elaborate code shaves off a little more

 ![Time spent on graphs of order 100](doc/report_6_java_100.svg)
 ![Time spent on graphs of order 10k](doc/report_6_java_10k.svg)
 ![Time spent on graphs of order 1M](doc/report_6_java_1M.svg)

-* In Go, Ver3=GP0 shows the overhead of channels if you don't allow much to operate in parallel;
-  and there's no need to severely limit the number of goroutines
+* In Go, Ver3=GP0 shows the overhead of channels if you don't allow much to operate in parallel; and that there's no need to severely limit the number of goroutines

 ![Time spent on graphs of order 100](doc/report_6_go_100.svg)
 ![Time spent on graphs of order 10k](doc/report_6_go_10k.svg)
 ![Time spent on graphs of order 1M](doc/report_6_go_1M.svg)